 Ready to try growing your own hydroponic herbs?
 Here is an easy “wick” hydroponic system to get you started:

 Thanks for reading our hydroponic herbs page.
 For more helpful hydroponics and aquaponics information and reviews, be sure to check out some other uPONICS pages.
-For example, you may be interested in our hydroponics system, best led grow lights, best grow tent, or even our marijuna growing supplies articles.
+For example, you may be interested in our hydroponics system, best led grow lights, grow lights for plants, best grow tent, or even our marijuna growing supplies articles.
 Best of luck on your grow!